SemanticMediaWiki/SemanticMediaWiki/src/Localizer/LocalLanguage/README.md

 ## Technical notes

 <pre>
-SMW\Lang
+SMW\Localizer\LocalLanguage
-├─ Lang 			# interface to the language functions
-├─ JsonContentsFileReader	# access the contents of a `JSON` file └─ FallbackFinder		# resolving a fallback language
+├─ LocalLanguage 			# interface to the language functions ├─ JsonContentsFileReader	# access the contents of a `JSON` file └─ FallbackFinder		# resolving a fallback language
 </pre>